Cheshire East libraries health and wellbeing offer

 Reading Well for children

-Reading Well for children provides quality-assured information, stories and advice to support children’s mental health and wellbeing.
+Reading Well for Children provides quality-assured information, stories and advice to support children’s mental health and wellbeing.
 It covers general information and advice about understanding and managing feelings, school and online pressures, bereavement, parental mental health needs, and living well with specific diagnosed conditions and physical disabilities.

 The booklist is targeted at children in Key Stage 2 (aged 7-11), but includes titles aimed at a wide range of reading levels to support less confident readers, and to encourage children to read together with their siblings and carers.